indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Where hand-delivery is not possible, the court may approve service by certified mail.
 When sending copies of court documents by certified mail, they must include a return receipt.
 This serves as proof of receipt and must be filed with the court clerk.

 Service by publication is a last resort when the party brings a legal action cannot find the other party.
 The court may also approve this service method if the other party evades service.
-Once approved by the court, the summons or notice to be served will be published in a newspaper circulating in an area where the third-party is known to live.
+Once approved by the court, the summons or notice to be served will be published in a newspaper circulating in an area where the third party is known to live.
 Individuals that cannot afford newspaper publication may be permitted to post the notice or summons in the courthouse.

 What Is Contempt of Family Court in Indiana?